Capacitor vs React Native (2025): Which Is Better for Your App?

 Getting this choice right from the start makes all the difference.
 By taking a moment to think through these points, you can move forward confidently, knowing you’ve picked the framework that won't just get your app built, but will help it succeed for years to come.

-Can I Use Native UI Components with Capacitor?
+Can I use native UI components with Capacitor?#

-Is React Native Harder to Learn Than Capacitor?
+Is React Native harder to learn than Capacitor?#

 If you're curious about where these two fit into the bigger picture, checking out other cross-platform app development tools can provide some valuable context.
-It's all about finding that sweet spot between your team's skills and your long-term goals.

-Ready to build powerful native apps without leaving your web workflow?
 NextNative provides production-ready boilerplates combining Next.js and Capacitor, saving you weeks of setup and letting you focus on building features.
-Check out our toolkit at https://nextnative.dev to get started.